berke/iasinat/README.md

 The library can read MPHR, GIADR and MDR records.

-This tool is in alpha version.
-The output has not yet been extensively checked.
+This tool is in beta version.
+The outputs of this tool have been compared, on a small number of NAT files to NetCDF files provided by EUMETSAT or converted using CODA.

+### Level 1C

-The L1C NetCDF output has been compared to an EUMETSAT NetCDF file and has been found to be in agreement.
-However the EUMETSAT file contents are partial.
+The L1C NetCDF output from this tool has been found to be in agreement with NetCDF files provided by EUMETSAT, but the files are partial, as some of the information present in the NAT files is not present in the NetCDF files.

-The code converts L1C raw measurements to spectral radiances using the conversion factors.
+The iasinat tool converts L1C raw measurements to spectral radiances using the conversion factors.

+### Level 2

+As for level 1C, the level 2 output is partial (but fairly complete) and is in complete agreement with the EUMETSAT Level2 output, as well as CODA output, except for the error data.

+The current EUMETSAT L2 product format specification and product guide documents incorrectly describe the error data records.
+Contrary to what is stated in these documents, the data records for temperature, water vapour and ozone do not have fixed sizes.
+The CODA description handles these variable-length records, but fails to reorder the vectors so that they can be attributed to individual pixels.

+This tool handles both issues, but due to a lack of information we have not yet been able to fully validate its output.

 ## Build instructions for the tool